sachinmw/puppetQuest/Quest_Guide/quests/application_orchestrator.md

 Finally, go to the **Permissions** tab.
 Select "Orchestration" from the **Type** drop-down menu, and "Use orchestration" from the **Permission** drop-down.
 Click **Add permission**.
-We also want to give this user permissions to modify the lifetime of the token so we don't have to regererate it every five minutes.
+We also want to give this user permissions to modify the lifetime of the token so we don't have to regenerate it every five minutes.
 Select "Tokens" from the **Type** drop-down menu, and "Override default expiry" from the **Permission** drop-down menu.
 Add the permission, and commit your changes.